Up to 60% off sofas & mattresses — limited‑time deals.

 Our Testing Experience

-The Warren was the most naturally upright sit of the four.
-I could watch a full movie without feeling pulled into a slouch, and the seat had a steadier pushback that kept my hips from drifting forward.
-Carlos noticed the difference quickly—his neck and mid-back felt better supported during a long laptop session because he wasn’t constantly micro-adjusting.
-Marcus tested edge perching and quick stand-ups, and the front edge stayed firm instead of collapsing into a soft hammock feel.
-Mia could curl up, but she also found it easier to sit feet-down here than on the deeper, lounge-forward designs.
-The one consistent complaint was the lower seat height: if you prefer a taller perch, it can feel low.
+The Warren gave the most naturally upright sit in our testing.
+I could watch a full movie or answer email without feeling pulled into a slouch, and the seat pushed back just enough to keep my hips from drifting forward.
+Carlos noticed the same thing during longer laptop sessions—less neck and mid-back readjusting.
+Marcus tested the front edge with quick perches and repeated stand-ups, and it stayed firm instead of collapsing.
+Mia could still curl up here, but this was also the easiest model for feet-down sitting.
+The one repeated complaint was the height: if you like a taller perch, it will feel low.

 What we liked

-• Composed sit that supports upright viewing and conversation
+• Composed sit that supported upright viewing and conversation

 • Stable front edge for perching and repeated stand-ups